 The Conservation (Natural Habitats &c.)
 Regulations 1994 require all competent authorities to exercise their functions so as to secure compliance with the Habitats Directive.
-This European marine site does not have a significant subtidal component, and is managed through existing SSSI mechanisms under the Wildlife and Countryside Act 1981, as amended 1985.
-However, relevant authorities may, if deemed necessary, draw up a management scheme under Regulation 34 for the European marine site component of the Poole Harbour SPA.
-If such a management scheme is developed, it would provide the framework through which relevant authorities exercise their functions so as to secure compliance with the Habitats Directive and must be based on the advice in this package.
+This European marine site is managed through existing SSSI mechanisms under the Wildlife and Countryside Act 1981, as amended 1985.
+However, relevant authorities may, if deemed necessary, draw up a management scheme under Regulation 34 for the European marine site.
+If such a management scheme is developed, it will provide the framework through which relevant authorities exercise their functions so as to secure compliance with the Habitats Directive and must be based on the advice in this package.
 Irrespective of this decision, relevant authorities must, within their areas of jurisdiction, have regard to both direct and indirect effects on an interest feature of the site as well as cumulative effects.
 This may include consideration of features and issues outside the boundary of the European marine site and above the highest astronomical tide.